Algebraic periodic points of transcendental entire functions: Proof of Theorem

 In order to construct prescribed $1$-periodic points (which are not covered by the previous result -- for example, $e^z+z\in \T$ does not have fixed points), we shall need the classical Picard theorems.

-\begin{lemma}[Great Picard Theorem] Suppose that a holomorphic function $f$ (which domain contains a punctured disk centered at $w$) has an essential singularity at $\omega$.
+\begin{lemma}[Great Picard Theorem] Suppose that a holomorphic function $f$ (whose domain contains a punctured disk centered at $w$) has an essential singularity at $\omega$.
 Then, on any punctured neighborhood of $\omega$, $f$ assumes all possible complex values, with at most a single exception, infinitely often. \end{lemma}

 \begin{remark} Note that every function $g\in \T$ has an essential singularity at infinity.
-Moreover, if $P(z)$ is any nonzero polynomial, then $g(z)/P(z)$ has an essential singularity at infinity (which is equivalent to say that $g(1/z)/P(1/z)$ has an essential singularity at $0$).
+Moreover, if $P(z)$ is any nonzero polynomial, then $g(z)/P(z)$ has an essential singularity at infinity (equivalently, $g(1/z)/P(1/z)$ has an essential singularity at $0$).
 The previous result implies that $g(z)/P(z)$ assumes all possible complex values, with at most a single exception, infinitely often. \end{remark}

 \begin{lemma} Let $g(z)$ be an entire function and set $f(z)=g(z)+\e P(z)$, where $\e>0$ is a real number and $P(z)\in \C[z]$ is a nonzero polynomial.
 Then, for all $k\geq 1$, we have that $f^k(z)=g^k(z)+\e \phi_k(\e, z)$, where $\phi_{k}(\e,z)$ is a nonzero analytic function in both variables $\e\in \C\backslash \{0\}$ and $z\in \C$. \end{lemma} \begin{proof} The proof is by induction on $k$.
 The base step $k=1$ follows immediately by choosing $\phi_{1}(\e,z)=P(z)$.
 Suppose that the result is valid for $k$; then